lukasturcani/dnn/readme.rst

     $ python -m dnn.train_scripts.mnist.simple_cnn --conv_in_channels 1 20 50 --conv_out_channels 20 50 60 --conv_kernel_size 5 5 5 --conv_strides 1 1 1 --conv_paddings 0 0 0 --conv_dilations 1 1 1 --pool_kernel_sizes 2 2 2 --pool_strides 2 2 2 --pool_paddings 0 0 0 --pool-dilations 1 1 1 --train_batch_size 100 --label_smoothing 0.5 --epochs 10

-changes the default values for training batch size, label smoothing and the number of training epochs and adds a new convoluation layer and pooling layer vs the default network.
+changes the default values for training batch size, label smoothing and the number of training epochs and adds a new convolution layer and pooling layer vs the default network.
 Any number of layers can be added / removed via the command line in this fashion.